 After careful consideration and rigorous debate, a winning team for Public Age has been selected.
 London-based design studio The Decorators and Irish artist Joe Coveney have been chosen to lead a project exploring public space and older people in Dún Laoghaire-Rathdown County in 2017.

 Since 2014 the Gallery in dlr LexIcon hosts two Azure tours as part of each exhibition programme.
 These tours are for anyone that would like to try something different with your loved one with dementia.
-Terry O'Farrell and Julie Merriman, both trained to support people with dementia, explore and discuss some of the artworks in each exhibition.
+Julie Merriman, trained to support people with dementia, explores and discuss some of the artworks in each exhibition.
 The tours always finish with time for a cup of tea!